Last Updated on

 Does a Mother have the Upper Hand in Child Support Cases in Queens?

 No. The court does not give any parent the “upper hand” in child custody cases.
-Instead, New York family court follows the standard of what’s best for the child.
+Instead, New York family court follows the standard of what’s for the child.
 This standard puts the needs of the child before what the parent desires.
-A judge over a child custody case will use the following issues outlined in the best interest of the child standard:
+A judge over a child custody case will use the following issues outlined in the interest of the child standard:

 • Each parent’s ability to care for their child